GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

                   variables:
                     n_ranks: '1'

-There are two noteable aspects of this config file are:
+There are two notable aspects of this config file are:
 1. ``n_nodes`` is a list of values
-2. The experiment name refernces variable values.
+2. The experiment name references variable values.

 All lists defined within any experiment namespace are required to be the same length.
 They are zipped together, and iterated over to generate unique experiments.